tomito26/my-portfolio/README.md

 # Personal Portfolio
-This website entails all my profile information ,the projects  i  have done  my contacts and social through which people can reach me and work together either as collaborator or service  provider.
+This website entails all my profile information ,the projects  i  have done  my contacts and social media through which people can reach me and work together either as collaborator or service  provider.
 Here is the [link](https://tomito26.github.io/my-portfolio/) to the website.

 ![Screenshot](Screenshot.png)
 ## Author